uncenter/uncenter.dev/src/posts/thoughts-on-eleventy.md

 ---
 tags: ['11ty']
-title: A few thoughts on the Eleventy website
+title: On Eleventy
-description: Some opinionated observations about the Eleventy website.
+description: Some thoughts on the Eleventy website and community.
 date: 2023-03-16
 # cspell:ignore darthmall
 ---